 King Odom wasted no time in forming a new group (whose members remain unknown; when Boots listened to the songs, he said that he couldn't recognize any voices and that neither side was led by Odom).
 After a few months of practice, the "King Odom Quartette" recorded "Amazin' Willie Mays" and "Basin Street Blues" for Perspective.
 This label was owned by two unlikely people: Sam Florman (an engineer) and Henry Engel (a furrier).
 Florman and Engel were ready to release "Amazin' Willie Mays" (which they had written) in June or July 1954, when the New York Giants stepped in to squash it, claiming it would invade Mays' privacy.
 This didn't seem to bother the Treniers, who released "Say Hey (The Willie Mays Song)" for Epic in July.
 (We know it didn't bother them because they even had Mays himself on the record.)
 While the Treniers song was rated "good," when "Amazin' Willie Mays" was finally issued in August, it was rated "poor."
 The Billboard reviewer said "But this is no homer; on this one Willie didn't get to first base."

-The only small clue we have to the personnel of this group is a little article from April 1957, which talks about the new La Salle Record Company.
+The only small clue we have to the personnel of this group is a little article from the April 6, 1957 New York Age, which talks about the new La Salle Record Company.
 One of their artists is David Brown, who claimed to have sung with the King Odom Quartet.
 Could be; that's an odd group to insert yourself into if it weren't true.

 After the Perspective record went nowhere, King gave up the music business, becoming a machinery repairman.
 David "King" Odom passed away in November 1988.